-The Hospital will house state-of-the-art equipment for its Cathaterisation Lab, Operation Theatre, Intensive Care Unit, Pre-Operation and Post-Operation Wards.
+The Hospital houses state-of-the-art equipment for its Cathaterisation Lab, Operation Theatre, Intensive Care Unit, Pre-Operation and Post-Operation Wards.
 The Hospital will also include a Training Centre with technological capabilities for international Video Conferencing.

-The Foundation’s commitment to serve the underprivileged and needy people of Fiji is exemplified with the building of South Pacific’s first Children’s Heart Hospital n Suva, Fiji.
-This $25 million development will be the largest project ever undertaken by any NGO in Fiji’s history.
+The Foundation’s commitment to serve the underprivileged and needy people of Fiji is exemplified with the building of South Pacific’s first Children’s Hospital in Suva, Fiji.
+This $25 million development is the largest project ever undertaken by any NGO in Fiji’s history.
 This Hospital project is in association with the Ministry of Health and the Government of Fiji which has provided the land for this purpose.

 Our Foundation has identified Congenital Heart Disease (CHD) as a major problem affecting the children of Fiji and the Pacific.
 Approximately 200 children are born in Fiji and approximately 2,500 children are born in the Pacific with CHD.
 The sad fact is that most children are unable to survive.

-The construction of the FJD$25million Hospital is well advanced and the Hospital will be officially inaugurated by the Hon.
-Prime Minister of Fiji soon after the opening up of the international borders.
-This hospital will make this the largest charitable project undertaken by an NGO in the history of Fiji.
+The construction of the FJD$25 million Hospital was officially inaugurated by the then Hon.
+Prime Minister of Fiji on 27th April, 2022.
+This hospital makes this the largest charitable project undertaken by an NGO in the history of Fiji.

-Despite the charitable nature of the project, the Sai Prema Foundation is creating a world-class facility with the aim of providing the best possible surgery and treatment to the children of Fiji and the Pacific.
-The Hospital will house state-of-the-art equipment for its Cathaterisation Lab, Operation Theatre, Intensive Care Unit, Pre-Operation and Post-Operation Wards.
-The Hospital will also include a Training Centre with technological capabilities for international Video Conferencing.
+Despite the charitable nature of the project, the Sai Prema Foundation has created a world-class facility with the aim of providing the best possible surgery and treatment to the children of Fiji and the Pacific.
+The Hospital houses state-of-the-art equipment for its Cathaterisation Lab, Operation Theatre, Intensive Care Unit, Pre-Operation and Post-Operation Wards.
+In the near future, the Hospital plans to expand to include a Training Centre with technological capabilities for international Video Conferencing.

 The Sai Prema Foundation is committed to providing free training abroad for Fijians in its bid to build local capacity with a vision of one day transforming this specialist Hospital into one which is run with local Fijian Surgeons, Doctors and Medical personnel.